nomaanulhasan/foreach-vs-for-loop/README.md

-# Case Study: Performance Comparison of forEach vs. for Loop in JavaScript Using JSONPlaceholder API
+# Case Study: Performance Comparison of forEach vs. for Loop in JavaScript Using DataUSA API

 ## Abstract

 In modern web development, optimizing code performance is crucial for delivering responsive and efficient applications.
-This case study aims to compare the performance of the `forEach` loop and the traditional `for` loop in JavaScript, using data obtained from the JSONPlaceholder API ([JSONPlaceholder API](https://jsonplaceholder.typicode.com/photos)).
-The study evaluates the execution time of each loop type while processing 1000+ JSON data records, providing valuable insights for developers seeking to make informed decisions regarding loop implementations.
+This case study aims to compare the performance of the `forEach` loop and the traditional `for` loop in JavaScript, using data obtained from the DataUSA API ([DataUSA API](https://datausa.io/api/searchLegacy/?limit=36523&dimension=Geography)).
+The study evaluates the execution time of each loop type while processing 36k+ JSON data records, providing valuable insights for developers seeking to make informed decisions regarding loop implementations.

 ## Introduction